Sustainable Development Goal 1: Monitoring

-Endorsements
+Reception

-The G20 Leaders' Summit held in Brazil in 2024 officially launched an alliance aimed at accelerating the process of eradicating hunger and poverty and promoting Sustainable Development Goals 1 and 2.
+SDG1 and poverty eradication is a pressing goal for many.
+Recent public endorsements include the 2024 G20 Leaders' Summit held in Brazil officially launching an alliance aimed at accelerating the process of eradicating hunger and poverty and promoting Sustainable Development Goals 1 and 2.
+Pope Leo XIV has also endorsed SDG1, calling for urgent attention to the goal of eradicating of world poverty in his teaching on Christian love for the poor.

-Pope Leo XIV has endorsed the goal of eradicating of world poverty in his teaching on Christian love for the poor.
+Receptions of SDG1 remain varied.
+With 2030 agenda targets falling short, critics say the goal lacks overall progress, an effective definition of poverty, political and financial specificity, and accurate target measurements.

 Challenges

 Impact of COVID-19 pandemic

 Eradicating poverty has been made more difficult by the COVID-19 pandemic in 2020.
 Local and national lockdowns led to a collapse in economic activity that reduced or eliminated sources of income and accelerated poverty.

 COVID-19 has caused an increase in global poverty.
 It was estimated that 71 million people have been pushed into extreme poverty in 2020.
 The lock down has led to a collapse in economic activities hence causing reduced income leading to accelerated poverty.
 It is reported that young workers are two times more seemingly to be suffering from unemployment than their elders.
 There are projections that Sub-Saharan Africa will have the highest rate of increasing poverty because it already has more populations living close to the international poverty line.

 COVID-19 has further increased the challenges of achieving zero poverty goals as well as other SDG goals by 2030.
 Though many alternative measures are being deployed to get the relevant data, the available tools and methods have not been able to sufficiently address the continuously evolving climate.

 In order to achieve and sufficiently monitor the progress of SDGs, decision makers as well as stake holders need access to timely and reliable data.
 As countries got locked down in 2020 due to the COVID-19 pandemic, many data collection activities that rely on direct interviews were suspended.
 The pandemic interrupted data collection.
 Decision-makers did not have access to reliable data, especially in the early months.

 Furthermore, COVID-19 exposed the inadequacy in the global food chain.
 The pandemic had a resounding impact on fragile nations; for example, 15.6 million Yemeni nationals were estimated in September 2020 to be practically starving on a daily basis with millions more being driven into a state of distress.